By Mike Wolfe

 1. Unique Visitors

-How to measure unique visitors: Google Analytics, a free tool, is one of the best ways to track unique visitors.
+How do you measure unique visitors?
+Google Analytics, a free tool, is one of the best ways to track unique visitors.
 Within the tool, you have the ability to refine by date and compare time periods.
 Look at this number on a weekly basis and report on it on a monthly basis.

 3. Lead-to-Customer Rate